Chart Color Schemes

 Hastings is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hastings' dwelling structures, as per the latest Census, consisted of 72.8% houses and 27.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Hastings stood at 33.8%, with mortgaged dwellings at 34.1% and rented ones at 32.1%.
-The median monthly mortgage repayment was $1,687, lower than Melbourne metro's $2,000.
-The median weekly rent was $320, compared to Melbourne metro's $390.
-Nationally, Hastings' mortgage repayments were below the average of $1,863 and rents were substantially lower than the national figure of $375.
+The dwelling structure in Hastings, as per the latest Census, consisted of 72.8% houses and 27.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Hastings was at 33.8%, with the remainder being mortgaged (34.1%) or rented (32.1%).
+The median monthly mortgage repayment was $1,687, below Melbourne metro's average of $2,000.
+The median weekly rent figure was $320, lower than Melbourne metro's $390.
+Nationally, Hastings' mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing